Located along Rekata Bay and Suavanao Point on the eastern

 coast of Santa Isabel Island.
 Across the bay is Papatura Island (Patatura Fa).

-for offensive seaplane operations, and as an emergency landing
+for seaplane operations.
+Also, Rekata Bay was used as an emergency landing

 Japanese units based at Rekata